Ask any woman about her personal experience with pain and healthcare, and it is likely that you will hear stories like mine.

 Fortunately, there are a few things you can do to make sure you get the medical care you deserve:

-- If you don’t feel comfortable speaking up, bring someone with you who can express your concerns.
+- If you don’t feel comfortable speaking up, bring someone with you who can express your concerns and advocate for you.

 - If a doctor is downplaying your symptoms or claiming they are caused by anxiety, you have every right to disagree.
 Explain why you take issue with their diagnosis and give them evidence to back up why you think they’re wrong.
 You know your body better than anyone else.
 Don’t let anyone make you feel like your pain isn’t real.
 If you know something is wrong and your doctor is failing in their duty to help you, seek second, third, or however many opinions you need.